eval/deps-try/README.md

 ## LICENSE

-Copyright (c) 2023 Gert Goet, ThinkCreate
+Copyright (c) 2023 Gert Goet, ThinkCreate.
 Distributed under the MIT license.
 See LICENSE.

 Code in vendor/rebel-readline originates from [rebel-readline](https://github.com/bhauman/rebel-readline) which is covered by the Eclipse Public License either version 1.0 or (at your option) any later version.